abunda77/sinopsis-imdb/README.md

 - Node.js 18+ and npm
 - An API key for an OpenAI-compatible LLM service (OpenAI, Perplexity, Anthropic, etc.)

+**Note**: For production deployment, the app includes a Node.js Express server to handle CORS issues with LLM APIs.
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for details.

 ## Installation

 ### Step-by-Step Setup